julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Sunday, June 22, 2025.
+Monday, June 23, 2025.
 Quote of the day:

-> "It seems like every time you come up something happens to bring you back down." - Tupac Shakur
+> "If it isn't your job to, perhaps it's your opportunity." - Anonymous